Use the License Usage dashboards

 Monitor current SVC usage of your workload-based subscription

-If your Splunk Cloud Platform subscription plan measures your deployment's ingestion and search workload consumption by Splunk Virtual Compute (SVC) units, Splunk Cloud Platform administrators use the Workload dashboard on the CMC to monitor usage and stay within their subscription entitlement.
+If your Splunk Cloud Platform subscription plan measures your deployment's ingestion and search workload consumption by Splunk Virtual Compute (SVC) units, Splunk Cloud Platform administrators use the Workload dashboard on the CMC to monitor usage.
 For more information about the SVC entitlement for your workload-based subscription, see Performance considerations in the Splunk Cloud Platform Service Description.
 Be sure to view the correct service description version for your Splunk Cloud Platform deployment version.

 Review the Workload dashboard